iansinnott/iansinnott.github.io/source/_posts/2016-04-29-going-fully-https-fo-free.md

 ## Free SSL with LetsEncrypt

-If you want SSL on your site for free there's a new certificate authority called [LetsEncrypt] which is completely free! :clap: This is excellent news, and definitely an option for you, especially if you're managing your own server.
+If you want SSL on your site for free there's a new certificate authority called [LetsEncrypt] which is completely free! 👏 This is excellent news, and definitely an option for you, especially if you're managing your own server.

 My main site, iansinnott.com, actually uses LetsEncrypt under the hood through [Netlify][], but it's not exactly free because I do pay [Netlify][] to host my site every month.